alirezakazemipour/alirezakazemipour.github.io/_journal/rlc.md

 What I learned from Clare Lyle at Finding the Frame workshop:
-1. Clare is in pretty good shape, comparison to her made realize I defnitely should give my best to stay in a good _really_ shape.
+1. Clare is in pretty good shape, comparison to her made realize I definitely should give my best to stay in a good _really_ shape.
 2. She does blogging [here](https://clarelyle.com/archive.html)
 explaining math/reesrch materissl and also life lessons.
 It made me realize I should do that too to have a clearer mind